-Full disclosure – I don’t know Bourdain, I never met him, and I couldn’t tell you anything about his personal life that he wouldn’t have let a reporter print or air.
+Full disclosure – I don’t know Bourdain.
+I never met him.
+I couldn’t tell you anything about his personal life that he wouldn’t have let a reporter print or air.
 What I do know however, is that look in a person’s eye, the insatiable hunger for more.
-There’s this way that people like Bourdain engage with the world, as though they are in constant flux and in constant search for something to fill the void inside.
+There’s this way that people like Bourdain engage with the world.
+It is as though they are in constant flux and in constant search for something to fill the void inside.

 The sad thing is that Bourdain told us that he was incomplete.
 We just didn’t know how to hear him.
 Unfortunately, as a culture, we’re just not trained, not prepared, or not aware or vulnerable enough to be open to the type of clues that he gave.
-When we think about suicide, we think about the person who is insatiably depressed, who can’t get out of bed, has no hope, and who permeates an aura that cries out for help.
+When we think about suicide, we think about the person who is insatiably depressed.
+We think about those who can’t get out of bed.
+We envision those who have no hope and who permeate an aura that cries out for help.
 But that’s not how it goes…especially not in the world of entertainment.
 After all, we’re dealing with entertainers.

-These people who have fooled us – the actors, singers, writers, and comedians who have surprised us by their suicide – have done so because they have learned to mold and modify their identity for the outside world.
-Let’s not forget, these people live such incredibly difficult lives; it must be so challenging to be in the spotlight all the time – there is no doubt that they have to find a way to constantly convince us that everything is ok.
-After a while, they begin to convince their closest friends that it’s all good, their family that they’re fine, and before long, they’ve even convinced themselves that they are right where they need to be.
+These people who have fooled us.
+The actors, singers, writers, and comedians have surprised us by their suicide.
+They have done so because they have learned to mold and modify their identity for the outside world.
+Let’s not forget, these people live such incredibly difficult lives; it must be so challenging to be in the spotlight all the time.
+There is no doubt that they have to find a way to constantly convince us that everything is ok.
+After a while, they begin to convince their closest friends that it’s all good.
+Their family have to think that they’re fine.
+Before long, they’ve even convinced themselves that they are right where they need to be.

 Therapy for creatives can help take a look beyond the surface feelings that the Bourdains of the world think they’re feeling.
 Depth psychology helps people look to the symbolic clues within a person’s life – it is not about symptom reduction.
-Psychotherapy for creatives is so important, because it can help them distinguish between the identity they feel forced to be and who they actually are.
-And let me just say, this isn’t just an issue for Bourdain or for other creatives – everyone deals with this issue…
+Psychotherapy for creatives is so important.
+This is because it can help them distinguish between the identity they feel forced to be and who they actually are.
+Let me just say, this isn’t just an issue for Bourdain or for other creatives – everyone deals with this issue…

 Bourdain and his Booze

 I for one, believe the answer to that question is yes.
-There are some who think that once you’re an addict, you’ll always be an addict, and the only way to live your life is in complete sobriety.
+There are some who think that once you’re an addict, you’ll always be an addict.
+In other words, the only way to live your life is in complete sobriety.
 While I think that’s probably the easiest way to get things on a more productive path, I’m not certain it’s the only way.

 For me, the true answer to long-term addiction recovery is self-discovery.
 I don’t really believe that the problem is the drink or the drug or the behavior.
 I have known plenty of people who had become sober only to delve into a depression, mismanage their relationships, or even commit suicide… So, it must be more complicated than sobriety.

 I think it’s the void inside.
 People who feel incomplete, people who feel dissatisfied, or who continually long for more, are likely feeding an internal void.
-Often times, they fill that void with addictive substances or behaviors – drugs, alcohol, sex, shopping, and various other types of patterns or behaviors.
+Often times, they fill that void with addictive substances or behaviors.
+These include drugs, alcohol, sex, shopping, and various other types of patterns or behaviors.